(reposted as I received a surprise visit – see the end of the post)

 So do go to Dukandlovu, you can drive there now.
 You wimp.

 That’s what Jacques de Rauville told my business partner when he heard I was going to do the 1983 Berg River Canoe Marathon.
 He had come across me one evening on the Bay and I’d asked which way to go, it being my first time out there and the lights and the reflections were confusing.
 “Follow me” said Jacques, and off he went, but within 50m I was 49m behind him.
 He waited and told me “Left at the third green buoy” or whatever he said.
-When he passed me again on his way back and I obviously hadn’t made enough headway, he thought whatever he thought that made him tell his optometrist Mike Lello “tell Pete Swanie not to attempt the Berg.”
+When he passed me again on his way back and I obviously hadn’t made enough headway, he thought whatever he thought that made him tell his optometrist Mike Lello: “Tell Pete Swanie not to attempt the Berg.”

-Jacques was right, but luckily for me friend and all-round good bugger Chris Logan got hold of me and took me for a marathon training session on the ‘Toti lagoon one day which got my mind around sitting on a hard seat for hours on end, numbing both my bum and my brain.
 Chris was a great taskmaster.
-We stopped only once – for lunch (chocolate and a coke, it was early Noakes, not Banting Noakes).
-He sacrificed a day of his training intensity to stay with and encourage this mud-paddler.
-Before Chris, my training method entailed using the first half of a race for training, then hanging on grimly for the second half, till the finish.
+We stopped only once – for lunch (chocolate and a coke, it was early Noakes, not Banting Noakes.
+Also, according to Noakes, It’s not your muscles that limit you; it’s your brain.
+See, Noakes said my muscles were fine).
+So Chris selflessly sacrificed a day of his training intensity to stay with and encourage this TapTap Makathini mud-paddler.
+Before Chris, my training method entailed using the first half of a race for training, then hanging on grimly for the second half, going slower and slower till the finish.
 Between races, I would focus on recovery, mainly using the tried-and-tested cold beer and couch methodology.

 We set off for Cape Town in my white 2,0l GL Cortina, me and Bernie Garcin the paddlers and sister Sheila and mom Mary to drive the car while we paddled.
+I was feeling invincible from my full day of training.

 *BANG* I heard in the background as we stood around talking shit and comparing paddling styles and training methods.
 I wondered vaguely what that was.
 The bang, as well as ‘training methods.’
-A few more beers later we retired to sleep and I thought “So that’s what that bang was” – a huge rip in my now-useless brand-new no-longer-inflatable mattress, and the little pump still purring and pumping air uselessly into the atmosphere.
+A few more beers later we retired to sleep and I thought, “So that’s what that bang was” – a huge rip in my now-useless brand-new no-longer-inflatable mattress, and the little pump still purring and pumping air uselessly into the atmosphere.
 So I slept on the concrete, good practice for a chill that was going to enter my bones and then my marrow over the next four days.

 The first day was long, cold, windy and miserable, but the second day on the ’83 Berg made it seem like a balmy breeze.
 That second day was one of the longest days of my life!
-As the vrou cries it was the shortest day – those Cape nutters call 49km a short day – but a howling gale and horizontal freezing rain driving right into your teeth made it last forever.
+As the vrou cries it was the shortest day – those Cape nutters call 49km of ice a short day – but a howling gale and horizontal freezing rain driving right into your teeth made it last forever.
 Icy waves continuously sloshing over the cockpit rim onto your splashcover.
 It was the day Gerrie died – Gerrie Rossouw, the first paddler ever to drown on an official race day.
 I saw him, right near the back of the field where I was and looking even colder than me.
 He wasn’t wearing a life jacket.
 It wasn’t macho to wear a life jacket and I admit that I wore my T-shirt over mine to make it less conspicuous and I told myself I was wearing it mainly as a windbreaker.
 Fools that we were.
 Kids: Never paddle without a life jacket.

 Later in amongst a grove of flooded trees I saw Gerrie’s boat nose-down with the rudder waving in the wind, caught in the underwater branches, and I wondered where he was, as both banks were far away and not easy to reach being tree-lined and the trees underwater.
 Very worrying, but no way I could do anything heroic in that freezing strong current.
 I needed to stay afloat, so I paddled on to hear that night that he was missing.
 His body was only found two days later.

 That night a bunch of paddlers pulled out.
 Fuck this, they said with infinite good sense.
 Standing in the rain with water pouring down his impressive moustache my mate Greg Jamfomf Bennett made a pact with the elements: He would paddle the next day IF – and only if – the day dawned bright, sunny and windless.
 He was actually saying Fuck this I’m going home to Durban where ‘winter’ is just an amusing joke, not a serious thing like it is here.
 He and Allie were then rescued and taken out of the rain to a farmer’s luxury home where about six of them were each given their own room and bathroom!
 Bloody unfair luxury!
 This then gave them an advantage and allowed them to narrowly beat me in the race!
 By just a few hours.
+Per day.

 – me and my lady benefactor –